mictaege/eval.spoon/README.md

 ![Project Structure](./doc/ProjectStructure.png)

 If all this settings are done you can configure a _Run Configuration_ for the examples main class _TowerControlApp_.
-As in gradle you have to select the flavor before the build happens:
+As in gradle you have to select the flavor and to clean before the build happens:

 ![Run Configuration](./doc/RunConfiguration.png)